 To drill the point home again—how your ESP views your emails is a big deal.
 The metrics they use to determine inbox placement is your pot of gold as a sender.
 It should be a driving force for you to keep the most active and engaged leads in your database.

-At Infusionsoft by Keap, as long as you are sending HTML-based emails, we’re always tracking open and click data.
+At Keap, as long as you are sending HTML-based emails, we’re always tracking open and click data.
 Using our tagging functionality, you can explicitly identify the engaged leads versus the disinterested ones.
 Tracking the engagement of your leads using tags empowers you to not only identify inactive subscribers but also take action to clean them off your list.

 Cold email list